 In sales, if you don’t close, you don’t eat.
 The entire sales process is important, but closing the deal is the only reason we spend so much time prospecting, qualifying, and listening to potential customers.
 All the rapport in the world is pointless if you’re not closing.

 Believe it or not, there are plenty of salespeople who don’t actively use closes with customers.
 They go through the entire sales process and then just hope that everything will fall into place on its own.
-(That’s like not using a Proactive CRM, and just hoping you stay on top of all your deals.)
+(That is sort of like not using Spiro’s AI-Powered CRM, and just hoping you stay on top of all your deals.)
 Hope is never a good business strategy.

 Here are some of the most common closes that you can use to close more deals:

 The assumptive close is when you complete the sale while intentionally assuming that the prospect has already agreed to the deal.
 For example, once you’ve reviewed the terms with the prospect, you simply ask what form of payment they’d like to use.